sajid-munawar/Deep_learning/Ch 2 Mathematical building blocks of neuralnetworks/README.md

 To make the network ready for training, we need to pick three more things, as part of the compilation step:
-1. A loss function—How the network will be able to measure its performance on the training data, and thus how it will be able to steer itself in the right direction.
+1. A **loss function**—How the network will be able to measure its performance on the training data, and thus how it will be able to steer itself in the right direction.
-2. An optimizer—The mechanism through which the network will update itself based on the data it sees and its loss function.
+2. An **optimizer**—The mechanism through which the network will update itself based on the data it sees and its loss function.
-3. Metrics to monitor during training and testing—Here, we’ll only care about accuracy (the fraction of the images that were correctly classified).
+3. **Metrics** to monitor during training and testing—Here, we’ll only care about accuracy (the fraction of the images that were correctly classified).